 The implementation of GDPR may result in increased operational and compliance costs being borne directly or indirectly by the Company.
 Further there is a risk that the measures will not be implemented correctly by the Company or its service providers.
-If there are breaches of these measures by the Company or any of its service providers could face significant administrative fines and/or be required to compensate any data subject who has suffered material or non-material damage as a result as well as the

-Company suffering reputational damage which may have a material adverse effect on its operations and financial conditions.
+If there are breaches of these measures by the Company or any of its service providers, the Company or its service providers could face significant administrative fines and/or be required to compensate any data subject who has suffered material or non-material damage as a result as well as the Company suffering reputational damage which may have a material adverse effect on its operations and financial conditions.